Help keep Tasmania free from exotic pests!

 The sticky trap survey will enable the monitoring of pests such as tomato-potato psyllid (TPP) (Bactericera cockerelli), carrot psyllids (Bactericera trigonica and Trioza apicalis), African citrus psyllid (Trioza erytreae), Asian citrus psyllid (Diaphorina citri), glassy winged sharpshooter (GWSS) (Homalodisca vitripennis), as well as exotic leaf miners (Liriomyza spp) including; tomato leaf miner (Liriomyza bryoniae), chickpea leaf miner (Liriomyza cicerina), serpentine leaf miner (Liriomyza huidobrensis), vegetable leaf miner (Liriomyza sativae) and American serpentine leaf miner (Liriomyza trifolii).

 For more information see the Adopt-a-Trap Sruvey target pests factsheet:

 Some of these pests also vector exotic diseases of concern such as the disease pathogen Candidatus Liberibacter solanacearum haplotypes, which causes the disease 'zebra chip' in potatoes and disease in carrots, Xylella fastidiosa which cause serious diseases in various host species and Huanglongbing which is a significant threat to citrus.

 These pests and diseases are a serious threat to Australia’s potato, tomato, carrot, viticulture, citrus, stone fruit, tree nut and nursery production industries.
 While Tasmania is currently free from these pests it’s important that we remain vigilant.

 The Tasmanian information collected from the survey will be combined with data from other participating states.
-This will provide ongoing evidence that these pests are not established across Australia.
+This will provide ongoing evidence that these pests are not established in Tasmania.

 How will the survey work?